 In-App Engagement and Walkthroughs

-- Guides shouldn’t be static; it should be possible to target, personalize, and throttle engagements based on an individual user’s behavior
+- Guides shouldn’t be static; it should be possible to target, personalize, and throttle engagements based on account / user characteristics

 - Your Success team is working hard to drive adoption and deepen relationships with customers; your strategy — and systems — should be aligned.